shivam2296/Screen-Camera-Recorder/README.md

 How to Run?

-Install Microsoft Expression Encoder 4 from the above mentioned link.
+1)Install Microsoft Expression Encoder 4 from the above mentioned link.

-Run Screen Recorder.exe
+2)Run Screen Recorder.exe

-Select installation folder and complete the installation.
+3)Select installation folder and complete the installation.

-Go to the installation folder and Run Project.exe
+4)Go to the installation folder and Run Project.exe

 The default directory for storing photos and videos is D: You can change it in the settings.